 It is your responsibility to:

-1. Review and consider all information about the school’s program before your enrollment.
+1. Review and consider all information about the school’s program before you enroll.

 2. Complete all application forms accurately and submit them on time.
 Errors can result in long delays in your receipt of financial aid.
 Intentional misreporting of information on application forms for federal financial aid is in violation of the law and is considered a criminal offense subject to penalties under U.S. Criminal Code.

-• File the Free Application for Federal Student Aid (FAFSA) online for the fastest processing of your application after you have submitted your 2020 federal taxes.
+• File the Free Application for Federal Student Aid (FAFSA) online for the fastest processing of your application.
 You can also submit a paper FAFSA.
-In either case, you will receive a Student Aid Report (SAR) as the output summary.
+In either case, you will receive a FAFSA Submission Summary.

-• If your SAR needs corrections, you may make them online or consult with your financial aid counselor.
+• If your FAFSA needs corrections, you may make them online or consult with your Financial Aid Counselor.

 • Return all additional documentation, verification, corrections and/or new information to the financial aid office.